orangecoding/fredy/README.md

 # Architecture
 ![Architecture](/doc/architecture.jpg "Architecture")

-### Immoscout / Immonet
+### Immoscout / Immonet / NeubauKompass
-I have added **experimental** support for Immoscout and Immonet.
-They both are somewhat special, because they have decided to secure their service from bots using Re-Capture.
+I have added **experimental** support for Immoscout, Immonet and NeubauKompass.
+They all are somewhat special, because they have decided to secure their service from bots using Re-Capture.
 Finding a way around this is barely possible.
 For _Fredy_ to be able to bypass this check, I'm using a service called [ScrapingAnt](https://scrapingant.com/).
 The trick is to use a headless browser, rotating proxies and (once successfully validated) to re-send the cookies each time.

 To be able to use Immoscout / Immonet, you need to create an account at ScrapingAnt.
 Configure the API key in the "General Settings" tab (visible when logged in as administrator).
 The rest will be handled by _Fredy_.
 Keep in mind, the support is experimental.
 There might be bugs and you might not always pass the re-capture check, but most of the time it works rather well :)